ZXBYNXK/Pluto/README.md

 // Sign the token, set experation, and callback and return either error or token. jwt.sign(
-  // Arg1 Payload: Could be anything.
+  // PAYLOAD: Could be anything. payload,
-  payload,
-  // Secret string imported from ./config/index.js
+  // JWT-SECRET: Secret string imported from ./config/index.js jwtSec,
-  jwtSec,
-  // Set an expiration date on the token.
+  // EXPIRATION: Set an expiration date on the token.
   { expiresIn: 360000 },
+  // CB-FUNC: Callback recieves two values passed,
-  // Callback with either error either false or truthy val
+  //    err: Either false or truthy val
+  //    token: If the above 'err' is false then this argument has
+  //            a value of a token.
-  // and then the token as the second value passed (err, token) => {
+  (err, token) => {
     if (err) throw err;
     return res.status(200).json(token);